ppoffice/validator.js/README.en.md

 # validator.js
-A Laravel styled JavaScript Object validation library.
+A Laravel styled *JavaScript Object* validation library.
 [Laravel Validation](http://laravel.com/docs/5.0/validation)
+* Support mixin validation rules
+* Support recursive validation on complicate objects
+* Support user-defined validator

 validator.js is easy to use in form or JSON validation, and it is extensible.